 The playground is conveniently situated close to a BMX track and a skate park.
 The area also features a sensory trail that guides guests through various ecosystems, as well as shelters, shade sails, barbeque pits, a plethora of shaded tables and seats beneath trees, and restrooms.

 Little Peninsula and Big Peninsula Tunnels (McMahons Creek)

-The Tunnel can also be reached from the upper car park, which is connected by a short track to the picnic ground.
+You can also reach the Tunnel from the upper parking lot, which is connected to the picnic area by a short path.

 Cardinia Community Adventure Playground

 After extensive renovation, the playground still features the original wooden adventure structure.
 There are many different levels, bridges, ladders, and paths for kids to explore in this structure.